dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 ### Projects

-In Knora, each item of data belongs to some particular project.
-Each project using Knora must define a `kb:knoraProject`, which has these properties (cardinalities are indicated in parentheses after each property name):
+In DSP-API, each item of data belongs to some particular project.
+Each project using DSP-API must define a `kb:knoraProject`, which has these properties (cardinalities are indicated in parentheses after each property name):

 - `projectShortname` (1): A short name that can be used to identify the project in configuration files and the like.